Barbados Reef Diving

 Barbados offers an outstanding variety of reef dives.
 The only Caribbean island built on solid limestone and coral, surrounding waters are characterized by shallow slopes merging into the deep ocean recess.

-Divided between strips of reef and sandy lengths, surrounding waters are endowed with a number of both hard and soft coral species nurtured by the abundance of sunlight filtering through the crystal clear waters.
+Divided between strips of reef and sandy lengths, surrounding waters are endowed with hard and soft coral species nurtured by abundant sunlight filtering through the crystal clear waters.

 Popular drift dive sites in Barbados include: